by Raghu Nandhan | Apr 29, 2019 | Blog, Employee Engagement

 Artificial Intelligence is becoming your secret workhorse as a part of Recruitment Trends

-Admittedly, this can be one in each of the trends that everyone talks regarding however only very few organizations or professionals understand its impact or what it really means.
+Admittedly, this can be one of each of the trends that everyone talks regarding, however only very few organizations or professionals understand its impact or what it really means.

 Multiply the effects of these examples and the time savings is huge.
 For the more additional advance aspects of your job — engaging and interviewing candidates — it’s no surprise that AI is seen as less useful.